Pumpkin Nachos

 It’s that time of year again.
 Time for pumpkin-everything.
-Tom gave me the idea for these when we were watching football, drinking pumpkin ale and munching on nachos.
+Tom gave me the idea for these when we were watching football, treat drinking pumpkin ale and munching on nachos.
 Pumpkin nachos?
 Why not?
 Nachos are really just a vehicle for cheese and toppings.

 Behold my terrible knife skills!